Topological fields with a generic derivation: Theories of topological fields with a generic derivation

 and an axiom $\delta(c) = 0$ for each constant symbol $c\in \Omega$.
 Note that this is only one possible choice of how to define the derivation on $\Q(\Omega)$.
+For simplicity of presentation we focus on the case where $\Q(\Omega)$ is a subfield of the field of constants $C_K$ for every model $K$ of $T_\delta$.
 This choice will only play an important role in Section \ref{sec:app}.
-Most results outside Section \ref{sec:app} can also be obtained by choosing any other maximal consistent set of atomic $\cL_\delta$-sentences such that the $\cL_\delta$-substructure generated by $\Q(\Omega)$ is an algebraically prime model of $T_\forall\cup\{\mu\}$.
-For simplicity of presentation we focus on the case where $\Q(\Omega)$ is a subfield of the field of constants $C_K$ for every model $K$ of $T_\delta$.